verchalent/MaryAndFriends/TASK.md

 ### **Checkpoint 1.0: User Acceptance Testing (UAT) with User/PM**

 * **Validation:** Demonstrate the full automated workflow for agent creation:
-  * Show the template\_agent\_configs structure.
+  * ✅ Show the template\_agent\_configs structure.
-  * Run the generate\_agents.py script with a list of new agent names.
+  * ✅ Run the generate\_agents.py script with a list of new agent names.
-  * Verify that the script creates the respective configs/ folders with copied templates.
+  * ✅ Verify that the script creates the respective configs/ folders with copied templates.
-  * Show that docker-compose.yml has been correctly updated with the new agent services, including all necessary volume mounts and Traefik labels.
+  * ✅ Show that docker-compose.yml has been correctly updated with the new agent services, including all necessary volume mounts and Traefik labels.
-  * Run docker-compose up \--build \-d and confirm that all generated agents start successfully and load their unique configurations.
+  * 🔄 Run docker-compose up \--build \-d and confirm that all generated agents start successfully and load their unique configurations.
 * **User Acceptance:** Obtain explicit confirmation from the User/PM for the completeness, usability, and robustness of the automated agent generation process.

+**Status**: ✅ Phase 1 COMPLETE - Ready for UAT
+**Date Completed**: July 7, 2025
+**Agents Created**: mary, rick
+**Documentation**: See `docs/PHASE1_COMPLETE.md` for full summary

 ## **Phase 2: Traefik Integration and Network Setup**